 Fremont once used to be its own city, but was annexed into the city of Seattle in the late 1800s.
 You can still sense a bit of that individuality here, with its carefree, quirky vibe.

-If you are looking for green spaces, then you’ll find plenty in Fremont.
-Fremont Canal Park is a perfect spot for a leisurely stroll, where you can watch the ships go by.
-At the edge of the neighborhood is also Woodland Park, which is home to the city’s zoo.
+- Woodland Park Zoo: Fremont Canal Park is a perfect spot for a leisurely stroll, where you can watch the ships go by.
+At the edge of the neighborhood is also Woodland Park, which is home to the city’s zoo (although you likely won’t have time to visit on this busy two days in Seattle itinerary).

-In the mood for some retail therapy?
+- Shopping: In the mood for some retail therapy?
 You’re in luck, as Fremont is home to tons of quirky, independent retailers.
 This is a great neighborhood to shop for some vintage goods, boho home decor, and unique gifts.

-If you haven’t had enough craft brews after sampling all the ones in Ballard, well, Fremont has its own bar scene as well.
+- Craft breweries: If you haven’t had enough craft brews after sampling all the ones in Ballard, well, Fremont has its own scene as well.
 Sip a beer on the patio at Fremont Brewing (arguably the most popular craft breweryin the Northwest), grab a hard cider at Schilling, get some Belgian brews (and fried) at Brouwers Cafe, or enjoy a brew while watching football on the telly at George & the Dragon.

 Gas Works Park